 - Warmth, with a minimum of cold drafts

 Once you’ve got your plant in place, begin routine care.
 Like many epiphytic orchids, phalaenopsis are typically grown in a chunky mixture of pine bark, charcoal, and sphagnum moss.
 This mixture is designed to drain very rapidly and allow the orchid’s roots to get plenty of air.
 Because of this, you’ll probably need to water your orchids two to three times a week, depending on the humidity and temperature.
-When you water your orchid, it’s a good idea to totally soak the roots but don’t let water sit between the leaves.
-After you’ve watered it, empty out the tray and let the plant completely dry between waterings.
+When you water your orchid, it’s a good idea to soak the roots but don’t let water sit between the leaves.
+After you’ve watered it, empty the tray and let the plant completely dry between waterings.
 Contrary to what many people think, orchids do not like continuously wet environments.

 If you’re aiming for blooms, fertilization is important.
-You can use a liquid fertilizer at quarter strength, or you can do what many professional orchid growers do: use a nylon to create a little ball of controlled release fertilizer and place that in the potting media, or just scatter a few pellets of controlled-release fertilizer in the pot.
+You can use a liquid fertilizer at quarter strength, or you can do what many professional orchid growers do: use a nylon stocking to create a little ball of controlled-release fertilizer and place that in the potting media, or just scatter a few pellets of controlled-release fertilizer in the pot.
 Orchids are not heavy feeders, so don’t overfeed your plant, but they do benefit tremendously from fertilizer.

 Lastly, prepare for the bloom.
 Phalaenopsis orchids are triggered to bloom by temperature.
 A few cold nights are necessary to stimulate a flower spike.
 For many people, this means the plants will bloom in the fall when household temperatures can drop as much as 10 degrees overnight.
 Alternatively, you can take your plant outside for a few nights when the temperatures fall into the 60s or upper 50s.
 This will hopefully cause a flower spike to emerge.